 On the way back from Tumpak Sewu, there’s a second waterfall in the same ravine called Goa Tetes, that you can visit on a loop hike that takes you back to the parking area.

 Walk down the ravine for about 5-10 minutes and you’ll see a nice waterfall with an orange rock wall.
 Keep going and you’ll hike past a series of caves and falls flowing down the rocks.

-Just keep three points of contact and put your electronics in a dry bag in case you fall on your butt and get soaked.
+Just keep three points of contact and again, put your electronics in a dry bag in case you fall on your butt and get soaked.